beaker-project/beaker/documentation/user-guide/customizing-installation.rst

 automatically by inspecting the distro name and version.
 They can be overridden if necessary for custom distros.

+``boot_partition_size``
+    Recommended size of the ``/boot`` partition according to the product documentation.
+This is only populated for RHEL 6 and older releases, where the installer does not support the ``--recommended`` option for the ``part`` command.
+In newer releases the installer correctly determines the recommended size.

 ``docker_package``
     The package name for Docker container engine is ``docker-io`` on Fedora 20/21 and ``docker`` starting with Fedora rawhide (`bugzilla report